 A lot of startups work on social grounds along with think tanks and governmental agencies.
 These issues can range from education to safety.
 This ensures that they not only work for this generation but for future generations.
 This leads to the strengthening of the economy and leads to a lot of social changes that need immediate attention.
 Some of them aim at primary education in rural areas while some aim at distributing free menstrual pads.

 These are some of the many ways entrepreneurs and their organizations help contribute to the country’s economy.
+A state with blooming entrepreneurs is definitely a step ahead of the rest.
+More entrepreneurial minds mean more innovation.
 A developing nation needs more entrepreneurs and innovative ideas to ensure stable growth.
 Entrepreneurs add value to the economy in an overall way, not just by injecting cash into the economy and creating products for end-consumers.